IdanGursky/yolov4-bats/README.md

 ## Outputs

-each of the outputs will be produced in the same directory given as an input, and each file name will match the input file.
+Each of the outputs will be produced in the same directory given as an input, and each file name will match the input file.

+#### Note
+Every run existing files with same name are deleted and new ones are created.
+So if we re-run a certain video, make sure it's output files are closed, otherwise an error will occur.

 ### Event matrix
 - A boolean matrix logging interactions between a bat and the props in the environment in each frame.